-Ebola virus disease (EVD or Ebola) is a serious viral infection that can cause hemorrhagic fever.
+Ebola virus disease (EVD) is a serious viral disease that can cause hemorrhagic fever.
 It affects humans and animals.

 Risks for travellers

 Travellers might be exposed to Ebola virus disease if they participate, in the regions affected, in activities that could put them in contact with the infected blood or bodily fluids of an affected person.
 For example: